TimeToogo/Pinq/query-provider.md

     protected function VisitBinaryOperation(O\BinaryOperationExpression $Expression)
     {
-        //Ignore the left operand, assume it is the value parameter
+        //Ignore the left operand, assume it is the value parameter for simplicity

         $RightExpression = $Expression->GetRightOperandExpression();